nerovny/TINYX4/README.md

 # TINYX4
 ## Overview
 Barebone Atmel ATtiny24/44/84 controllers development board.
-Created to easily utilize some of this cheap but useful MCUs.
+Created to easily utilize some of these cheap but useful MCUs.
 - ICSP programming only (saves flash)
 - No USB-UART converter (saves pins)
 - No DC power jack.
 No DC regulator (USB 5v only)